In order to prepare for Confession you will find it helpful to make an examination of conscience:

 - Set aside some quiet time for reflection.

-- Start by praying to the Holy Spirit, asking for help in making a good examination to prepare for Confession.
+- Start by praying to the Holy Spirit, asking for help in making a good examination of conscience to prepare for Confession.

 - Read through the items on this list, which follows the outline of the Ten Commandments, and honestly reflect on your behaviour for each item.